apereo/cas/docs/cas-server-documentation/ticketing/Ehcache-Ticket-Registry.md

 Ehcache 3.x integration is enabled by including the following dependency in the WAR overlay:

-{% include casmodule.html group="org.apereo.cas" module="cas-server-support-ehcache3-ticket-registry" %}
+{% include_cached casmodule.html group="org.apereo.cas" module="cas-server-support-ehcache3-ticket-registry" %}

 This registry stores tickets using the [Ehcache 3.x](http://ehcache.org/) caching library and [an optional Terracotta cluster](https://www.ehcache.org/documentation/3.3/clustered-cache.html).